-It was his initiative that helped medicine, attain the status it has at the present time, separating it from associated practices such as philosophy and theurgy.
-He was also credited to be the first person to clearly state that diseases were caused by natural reasons, and not by superstition and wraths of god – a belief that used to be widespread in the ancient ages.
-From the earliest of descriptions of severe health conditions such as clubbed fingers (also called Hippocratic fingers), lung cancer and cyanotic heart disease to the eventual professionalization of medicine, Hippocrates had a lasting impact in the field of medicine.
+It was his initiatives that helped medicine to attain the status it has today, separating it from other practices such as philosophy and theurgy.
+He is also thought to be the first person to clearly state that diseases were the result of natural causes, and not caused by superstition and the wrath of the gods, a belief that was widespread in ancient times.
+From the earliest descriptions of severe health conditions such as clubbed fingers (also called Hippocratic fingers), lung cancer, and cyanotic heart disease to the eventual professionalization of medicine, Hippocrates had a lasting impact in the field of medicine.

 9. Leonidas I

-One of the earliest known mathematicians to have ever lived, Euclid of Alexandria was often regarded as the “father of Geometry”.
-Due to lack of earlier documentations, and the fact that most of the documents on the life of Euclid happen to have perished with time, a very little is known about his life.
-But he was mentioned by ancient Greek philosopher Proclus in this report aptly named “Summary of Greek mathematicians”.
-According to this, Euclid was an influential and active mathematician involved in the library of Alexandria, and that he lived in the time when Ptolemy I was around, which was much earlier than the era of another famous Greek – Archimedes.
+One of the earliest mathematicians to have ever lived, Euclid of Alexandria, is often regarded as the father of geometry.
+Due to the lack of early records, and the fact that most of the documents on the life of Euclid have perished with time, very little is known about his life.
+However, he was mentioned by the ancient Greek philosopher Proclus in a report aptly named the Summary of Greek Mathematicians.
+According to this, Euclid was an influential and active mathematician involved in the library of Alexandria around the time of Ptolemy I. This puts him at a much earlier time than another famous Greek – Archimedes.

-Regardless of all the confusion that still remain unresolved to this day, his contributions have had a great impact in the subsequent history of geometry and mathematics as a whole.
-His main work is the Elements, which gave birth to basic geometry in its concept and essence.
-Originally written in a set of 13 books, his famous work is used even today as a textbook in mathematics and comes second only to bible in terms of number of reprints sold.
-His collection of definitions, postulates, proposition and proofs created the base of mathematics that we are learning these days.
+Despite the fact that little is known about his life, his contributions have had a great impact on the history of geometry and mathematics as a whole.
+His main work is the Elements, which gave birth to basic geometry in concept and essence.
+Originally written as a set of 13 books, his famous work is used even today as a textbook in mathematics and is second only to the Bible in terms of the number of reprints sold.
+His collection of definitions, postulations, propositions, and proofs created the basis of today’s modern mathematics.

 Together with his cult, he went on to create dozens of mathematical and philosophical principles.
-They proved the Pythagorean theorem for calculating the area of a triangle.
-They even proposed the concept of the sun being at the center and the earth revolving around, almost 2000 years before it would be proved by the likes of Galileo and Copernicus.
-For obvious reasons, such activities miffed off a number of people in the-then Greece, and a group of angry mob ended his life burning him to death.
+They proved the Pythagorean theorem for calculating the area of a triangle and even proposed the concept of the earth revolving around the sun almost 2,000 years before it would be proved by the likes of Galileo and Copernicus.
+For obvious reasons, such activities upset many people in Greece, and he was killed by an angry mob who burnt him to death.

-But does not take away any points from his poems – the Iliad and the odyssey, for they are the symbolic roadmap to the world mythology.
-From the narration of the happenings in Iliad, which was a city within the state of Troy during the time of Trojan war in Iliad, to the specific focus on the ten year long journey Odysseus made from Troy to Ithaca after the end of Trojan war in Odyssey – Homer did create two classic epics that lie at the very base of western literature.
-These epics went on to have a massive impact and influence in the history of literature, the readers getting valuable insight about the ancient Greece.
-And one cannot simply miss the legend of Trojan horse and the heroics of Achilles and Hector that have inspired writers and artists around the world alike.
+However, this does not detract from his poems for they are the symbolic roadmap to world mythology.
+From the narration of the Iliad, which was a city within the state of Troy during the time of the Trojan War, to the specific focus on the 10-year journey Odysseus made from Troy to Ithaca after the end of the Trojan War in the Odyssey, Homer did create two classic epics that lie at the very heart of Western literature.
+And we cannot ignore the legend of the Trojan horse and the heroics of Achilles and Hector that have inspired writers and artists around the world.